lilbud/Databruce-sqlite/README.md

 - `csv_export.py` - exports all the data in the `database.sqlite` file out to `.csv` files.
 Just makes it easier to view the data without any SQL knowledge.
 These are also updated with the database file.

 - `helper_stuff.py` - Various functions to help with data collection.
 Fixes some edge cases with incorrect formatting on Brucebase.
 As well as lists of state/provience abbreviations.
-And a list of Albums/Release Year/Type, this was the best solution I could come up with to the problem of "there isn't a single page with all this information".
+And a list of Albums/Release Year/Type, this was the best solution I could come up with to the problem of "there isn't a single page with all this information, and this is preferable to looking at several different pages per album."